Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Anomaly Detection Method

-Up to now, we are still facing two challenges.
-Firstly, the performance of the preliminary GAD method tends to decrease when the batch size $m$ is small (e.g., $m=5$).
-Secondly, it seems impossible to apply our theorems to PAD because we cannot estimate the parameters from one single data point.
-In this section, we improve our preliminary method to tackle these two challenges.
+Up to now, we are still facing two issues.
+First, when batch size is small (e.g., $<$5), the performance of last-scale KL divergence is unsatisfactory.
+Second, the last-scale KL divergence does not support PAD.
+In this subsection, we address these two issues.
 The key idea is splitting representation into groups.